open-energy-transition/open-tyndp/doc/index.rst

 - Added the TOOT reference and project network preparation for CBA (see PRs `#199 <https://github.com/open-energy-transition/open-tyndp/pull/199>`__, `#211 <https://github.com/open-energy-transition/open-tyndp/pull/211>`__).
 - Added weekly rolling horizon optimization for CBA networks (see PR `#217 <https://github.com/open-energy-transition/open-tyndp/pull/217>`__).
 - Introduced calculation of B1 indicator in the CBA based on changes in total system costs (see PR `#186 <https://github.com/open-energy-transition/open-tyndp/pull/186>`__).
+- Introduced calculation of B2 indicator in the CBA based on changes in total CO2 emissions (see PR `#348 <https://github.com/open-energy-transition/open-tyndp/pull/348>`__).

 .. list-table::